Grade 2: Mid to strenous

 Transfers to and from either Zaragoza airport or train station

-Flights, insurance, drinks with evening meal, lunch and evening meal on the rest day.
+Flights, insurance, drinks with evening meal, lunch on the rest/transfer day.

 Getting to the Pyrenees